Who are skills brokers?

 Other eligibility criteria apply.
 Learn more about the NSW JobTrainer program via the Training Services NSW web page.

-After a skills broker has assessed what training best meets your needs, you’ll need to enrol with a Registered Training Organisation (a TAFE, private college or a community college) to complete it.
+First, a skills broker will assess what training is best for you.
+Then you’ll need to enrol with a Registered Training Organisation (a TAFE, private college or a community college) to do the training.
 In most cases the training will be free.
 Job seekers and employers may need to provide proof of eligibility upon enrolment.
-The skills broker can provide you with further information.
+The skills broker will help you with further information.